 The program aims to develop a cohort of early-career researchers deeply engaged with the realities of community arts organizations of color, participating in a shared conversation with each other and a broader network of researchers and practitioners.
 It will also advance new models for collaborative, community-engaged research, and social scientific approaches to the study and practice of the arts.

-The Social Science Research Council invites letters of interest from early-career researchers for year-long fellowships to conduct qualitative studies of arts organizations founded by and for communities of color in …
+The Social Science Research Council invites applications from early career researchers for two year-long fellowships to conduct qualitative studies of arts organizations founded by, with, and for communities of color in the United States and Puerto Rico.